Azra Hadzic: 2010

-In September 2010, Hadzic had a breakthrough tournament at the $25,000 ITF event in Cairns.
-She reached the quarterfinals after having to qualify and en route defeated the second seed Yurika Sema in straight sets.
+In September 2010, Hadzic had a breakthrough tournament at the $25k event in Cairns.
+She reached the quarterfinals, after having to qualify and en route defeated the second seed Yurika Sema, in straight sets.
 This result gave her a WTA ranking for the first time.

 2011

 In 2011, Hadzic continued playing ITF events and repeated her quarterfinal finish at the Cairns Tennis International.
 In December, she reached the semifinals of the Optus Australian 18s Championships, losing to eventual champion Ashleigh Barty.

 2012

-In January, Hadzic made her WTA debut with a wildcard into qualifying for the 2012 Apia International Sydney, losing to Chanelle Scheepers in straight sets.
-In February, she had a career-best win, defeating the world's number one ranked junior Irina Khromacheva in qualifying for a $25,000 ITF tournament in Launceston.
-Later in the year, she reached the quarterfinals of the $25,000 events in Rockhampton and Esperance, losing on both occasions to Olivia Rogowska.
+In January, Hadzic made her WTA debut with a wildcard into qualifying for the Sydney International, losing to Chanelle Scheepers in straight sets.
+In February, she had a career-best win, defeating the world's number-one ranked junior Irina Khromacheva in qualifying for a $25k tournament in Launceston.
+Later in the year, she reached the quarterfinals of the $25k events in Rockhampton and Esperance, losing on both occasions to Olivia Rogowska.
 In December, she reached the final of the 2012 Optus Australian 18s Championships.